wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Tasks:

 - Define each virtual machine name using your naming convention.
-- Create your virtual machines with the Azure Management Portal, the Azure Management Portal, the **New-AzureVM** PowerShell cmdlet, the Azure CLI, or with Resource Manager templates.
+- Create your virtual machines with the Azure Management Portal, the <!-- deleted by customization Azure Management Portal, the --> **New-AzureVM** PowerShell cmdlet, <!-- keep by customization: begin --> or <!-- keep by customization: end --> the Azure CLI <!-- deleted by customization, or with Resource Manager templates -->.

 ## Example of an IT workload: The Contoso financial analysis engine